CumulusDS/dlq/doc/development.md

 `yarn test` runs the comprehensive set of automated tests.
 This includes the jest unit test, flow and eslint checks.

-`yarn flow:status` checks for flow type and lint errors.
-It is one of the checks included in `yarn test`.

 `yarn git:push` pushes commits and tags to GitHub.

 `yarn test:unit` runs the jest unit tests.
 It is one of the checks included in `yarn test`.